Back to Journal

 });

-The key insight: MDX files are compiled to React components at build time by @mdx-js/rollup.
-Frontmatter is extracted by remark-mdx-frontmatter and exported as a named export.
-Syntax highlighting happens at build time via Shiki — zero client-side JS for code blocks.
+The approach: MDX files are compiled to React components at build time by @mdx-js/rollup.
+Frontmatter gets extracted by remark-mdx-frontmatter and exported as a named export.
+Syntax highlighting happens at build time via Shiki, so there's zero client-side JavaScript for code blocks.

 Cloudflare Pages Setup